 5.10 Deposits, debt securities issued and subordinated liabilities

 Bank deposits consist of money placed into the Bank by its customers.
 These deposits are made to deposit accounts such as fixed deposit accounts, savings accounts, margin deposit accounts, call deposit accounts and current accounts.
-Details and further disclosures about deposits have been explained in Note that follows.

 5.11 Provisions